 Matheran is one of the very few places in the world that do not allow any vehicles at all, so the moment you step into this little town, you will be transported back to an idyllic old-world era of red-soiled roads, automobile-free pathways, and lush green hills all around.
 The cold breeze and the fresh air devoid of pollution is reason enough for tourists to throng to Matheran all year round.

 As with any other hill station, Matheran is famous for its viewpoints.
 It has a total of 36 viewpoints from where you can enjoy alluring views of the Sahyadri mountain range.
-Most of these points have easy trekking trails, and they offer sweeping views of the mountains, the sunrise, sunset, and everything in between!
-Charlotte Lake, close to Echo Point, is a very popular picnic spot where nature enthusiasts love to go and take a stroll in.
+Most of these points have easy trekking trails, and they offer sweeping views of the mountains, the sunrise, sunset, and everything in between.
+A favourite for trekkers, the actual magic of Matheran is experienced while exploring the region on foot and getting lost in the beauty of the serene town.